amercier/todomvc-testing/README.md

 4. Run tests

-  Example using Testem, QUnit and Blanket:
+  Example using Testem, QUnit and Blanket (see [package.json](package.json) for others):

   ```
-  testem -f .testem-vanillajs-qunit.json
+  npm run test-vanillajs-qunit
   ```

   > Note: you need to have `./node_modules/.bin/` in your `PATH`.
 To do that, add